John Hegarty (Gaelic footballer)

 John Hagerty is a Gaelic football manager and former player who currently manages the Wexford county football team.
 He previously played for Wexford and Killanerin, as well as Leinster and UCD.
 He was a full-forward during his playing career.

 He made 105 appearances for Wexford and his inter-county career went from 1995 up until 2006, scoring 21–125 in all that time.
 Wexford went from Division 4 to Division 1 National Football League during his career and they got to the Division 1 final back in 2005.

 He played for Leinster and won a Railway Cup.
 He played for UCD and won a Sigerson Cup.
 He won six Wexford Senior Football Championship titles when he was playing and one Intermediate Football Championship title.

 After his retirement, he went on to become a manager.
 He won Senior Football Championships with Kilanerin as a player-manager and Shelmaliers.
 He was appointed as Wexford manager in September 2022, following the retirement of Shane Roche.
-He continued to be Shelmaliers boss for the Senior Football Championship after his name was reviled for the Wexford post.
+He continued to be Shelmaliers boss for the Senior Football Championship after his name was revealed for the Wexford post.

 He is originally from Kilanerin and lives in Wexford town.
-Outside of football, Hegarty is the deputy principal in the Wexford CBS and a Fine Gael member of Wexford County Council.
+Outside of football, Hegarty is the deputy principal in the Wexford CBS and was a Fine Gael member of Wexford County Council.
 He was the deputy Mayor of Wexford from 2021 to 2022.